Have you ever wondered if a Dutch oven is good for frying your favorite foods or if it is okay to deep fry in cast iron?

 The higher the smoke point of the oil you use in a cast-iron Dutch oven, the better.
 Smoke points for oil will generally range from 210 degrees Celsius to 232 degrees Celsius.

 Recycling oil or lard as it was known in years gone by can be done by letting the oil cool and then straining it into an oil keeper.
-Check out the one I use here.
-It is made from stainless steel, and has a built-in particle strainer and a lid for safekeeping until oil is required again.
+Check out the grease keeper I use.
+It is made from stainless steel and has a built-in particle strainer and a lid for safekeeping until oil is required again.

 These should include: